 What To See

 Today almost nothing remains of the sprawling 80-hectare concentration camp in Płaszów – a district of Podgórze.
 In comparison to other Nazi prison camps, Płaszów was extremely well dismantled and has been the subject of very little historical excavation or on-site documentation until only recently (in summer 2017 archaeological works were undertaken in several parts of the camp).
 Those private homes which were commandeered by the Nazis and incorporated into KL Płaszów were returned to their owners after the war and today sit on the fringes of the former camp as inauspiciously as any other homes in the area.
 Large apartment blocks have been built on top of other parts of the former camp.
 As a result it is very difficult to grasp the scope of the camp or imagine what it looked like during the war, though an outdoor exhibit of 19 archival photographs with brief historical information now offer visitors some clues about the camp’s layout.
-Installed in November 2017, these sparse photo plaques are the first exhibits on the territory of the camp, which is overseen by the Kraków Museum.
-[Plans for a permanent exhibit on the camp’s history are in development.]
+Installed in November 2017, these sparse photo plaques are the first and currently the only exhibits on the territory of the camp, however the site is currently being developed to host a proper museum, slated for a 2025 opening.

 With the exception of the new photo plaques, visitors are mostly left to their own imaginations and private thoughts while walking through the grounds, keeping their eyes peeled for traces of the past.
 Several memorials, monuments and points of interest do exist, however, and we list them below.
 We encourage visitors to make the walk from the north side of the camp to 'C Dołek' and the large, easily visible monument to its victims on the southern side, taking in as many of these sites as possible en route.
 As you do, of course, bear in mind that though the area looks like little more than a neglected public park, this is actually a sacred place of remembrance.
 In addition to whatever remains exist from the two Jewish cemeteries once located on this site, it is speculated that the remains of 8,000-10,000 Płaszów prisoners are still located within the area of the camp.
 As a few signs near the edges of the camp clearly state: “Please respect the grievous history of this site.”